mdunlap1/mrfy/README.md

   70071
 ```

+One can also use asterisk for the billing code.
+In that case all billing codes
+of all types for the given NPIs will match.

 ### Accessing the target data file.
 Currently this program only supports the In-network Rates & Allowed Amounts File